isomerpages/nhg-ohrpp/_training/Proper Conduct of Research/PCR Course Overview.md

 </div>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
-<summary><strong>PCR-400: Monitoring, Audits and Inspections</strong>&nbsp;</summary>
+<summary><strong>PCR-004: Monitoring, Audits and Inspections</strong>&nbsp;</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>This online course features the closely related topics of monitoring,
+<p>This online PCR module covers the closely related topics of monitoring,
-audits and inspections.
-The content will allow participants to understand the purpose of site monitoring, responsibilities of monitors, and concepts surrounding risk-based monitoring; including the process of audits and inspections, conducted either by external parties and/or regulatory authorities.&nbsp;</p>
+audits, and inspections across all research types.
+Participants will understand the purposes, processes and preparation required for monitoring, audit and inspection by institution, sponsors and regulatory authorities.
+Common audit findings and corrective actions will also be covered in this module.&nbsp;</p>
 <p><a href="/pcr-400/" rel="noopener nofollow" target="_blank">Learn more here</a>.</p>
 <p></p>
 </div>